John P. Allegrante

 Allegrante, J.P., Barry, M.M., Airhihenbuwa, C.O., Auld, M.E., Collins, J.L., Lamarre, M.-C., Magnusson, G., McQueen, D.V., & Mittelmark, M.B., On Behalf of the Galway Consensus Conference.
 (2009).
 Domains of core competency, standards, and quality assurance for building global capacity in health promotion: The Galway Consensus Conference.
 Health Education & Behavior, 36, 476-482.

 Allegrante, J.P., Peterson, J.C., Boutin-Foster, C., Ogedegbe, G., &

 Eidsdottir, S.T., Kristjansson, A.L., Sigfusdottir, I.D., & Allegrante, J.P.
 (2008).
 Trends in physical activity and participation in sports clubs among Icelandic adolescents.
 European Journal of Public Health, 18, 289-293.

 Allegrante was a W. K. Kellogg Foundation National Fellow from 1985 to 1988 and a Pew Health Policy Fellow at the RAND/UCLA Center for Health Policy Study from 1987 to 1988.
-A Past President and Distinguished Fellow of the Society for Public Health Education, Allegrante received the Distinguished Career Award in Public Health Education and Health Promotion from the American Public Health Association in 2003.
+A Distinguished Fellow of the Society for Public Health Education, Allegrante received the Distinguished Career Award in Public Health Education and Health Promotion from the American Public Health Association in 2003.
 In 2010, he was named the Editor-in-Chief of Health Education & Behavior, the flagship research journal of the Society for Public Health Education.